horchi/linux-homectld/README.md

   *Umbenennen* and *Löschen* need control rights.
 The active tour can be displayed too but not deleted.

+# Garmin Activities

+The tab *Aktivitäten* shows the activities of a Garmin Connect account (e.g. recorded with a Fenix watch), grouped by activity type.
+It is offered when the Garmin login exists (`/etc/homectld/garmin`).

+- installation and the one time login: see `garmin/README.md` (`garmin.py login`, works with and without two factor authentication, the tokens are valid for about a year)
+- nothing is polled - the activities are fetched only with the button *Abgleich mit Garmin*, which asks for the period (since the last activity, since a date or all).
+Data volume about 3-4 kB per activity, tracks are not downloaded
+- the activities are stored in the table `activities`, not as sensors and not in `samples`
+- groups per type are collapsible and show count, total duration, total distance and the maximum speed;
+  water sports (windsurfing, kiteboarding, sailing, ...) show the speeds in knots, running and walking as pace
+- *Details* fetches all values Garmin provides for the activity (speeds, heart rate, temperature, training effect, ...)
+- a click on a row opens the details, the pencil button a dialog to change the type (e.g. activities recorded with a wrong profile) and the name at Garmin, the trash button deletes the activity at Garmin (after confirmation); both need control rights
+- *Track* in the details loads the GPS track, simplified by Garmin to 1000 points or at least one point per 15 seconds, and shows it on a map colored by speed; details and tracks are cached in the tables `activities` / `activitytracks`, *Neu laden* fetches them again

 # I2c Bus

 ## Rasperyy Pi